w3nest/rx-vdom/doc/assets/how-to.md

 in your project.
 By default, it includes all HTML tags, but you can limit the scope to a smaller set of tags for development, which speeds up compilation.

-Here’s an example configuration:
+Here’s an example of this file:

 <code-snippet language="javascript">
-type AllTags = keyof HTMLElementTagNameMap export interface Configuration {
+export interface Configuration {
     TypeCheck: 'strict'
-    // This setup support all HTML tags
+    // This setup support all HTML tags:
-    SupportedHTMLTags: 'Prod' extends 'Prod' ?
-AllTags : DevTags
+    SupportedHTMLTags: AllTags
-    // To support only the subset below ('Dev' can be 'Whatever' - as long it is not 'Prod'):
+    // To only support a subset of them, replace by:
-    // SupportedHTMLTags: 'Dev' extends 'Prod' ?
-AllTags : DevTags
+    // SupportedHTMLTags: DevTags
 }

+type AllTags = keyof HTMLElementTagNameMap
 // You can modify this list to suit your needs. type DevTags =
     | 'div'